auth0/docs/articles/mfa/send-phone-message-hook-twilio.md

 Twilio provides an SMS messaging service which can be used by Auth0 to deliver multi-factor verification via text messages.
 It provides two different APIs:

   - [Programmable SMS](https://www.twilio.com/sms) is a flexible API designed to fully automate SMS communications.
-  - [Verify](https://www.twilio.com/verify) is an API designed to send one-time codes while hides the complexity of SMS delivery.
+  - [Verify](https://www.twilio.com/verify) is an API designed to send one-time codes while hiding the complexity of SMS delivery.

 ## Prerequisites